It all started with a ‘bug.’

-On January 30, the Director-General of the World Health Organization met with the Chinese President and shared information about the virus and promised their cooperation with the WHO to get the virus under control.
+On January 30, Director-General of the World Health Organization met with the Chinese President and shared information about the virus.
+He promised their cooperation with the WHO to get the virus under control.
 On the same day, the shit hit the fan.

 The Chinese continued to put on a happy face and assured the rest of us they had everything under control.
 Wrong.
 The world was beginning to panic as word of a global pandemic spread universally.

-It was the Presidents job to become our Commander in Chief Cheerleader and tried to comfort a frightened nation.
+It was the President’s job to become our Commander in Chief Cheerleader and try to comfort a frightened nation.

 “We think we have it very well under control.
 We think it’s going to have a very good ending for us.
-That I can assure you.”
+That I can assure you.”- President Donald Trump

-Before the travel restrictions, it was estimated that 300,000 people came to the U.S. from China in January 2020, with no restrictions on Americans going back and forth to China.
+Before the travel restrictions, it was estimated that 300,000 people came to the U.S. from China in January 2020, with no limits on Americans going back and forth to China.

 On February 2, the travel restrictions with China began.
-The only flights allowed into the U.S. were those carrying immediate family members of U.S. citizens, permanent residents, and the flight crew, but all were subject to a two-week quarantine.
+The only flights allowed into the U.S. were those carrying immediate family members of U.S. citizens, permanent residents, and the flight crew.
+Still, all were subject to a two-week quarantine.
 The others were refused entry.

 Conspiracies and deception were already crowding the information put forth on the internet, but one thing did remain a fact.
 Dr. Tedros Adhanom Ghebreyesus, head of the World Health Organization, was hand-picked by the Chinese government and continued with the narrative that the Chinese government had everything under control.
 Wrong again.